Senzaki/clijockey/README.rst

 *Short answer*:

-Because libraries like this should "just work".
+Because libraries like this should "just work" regardless of what you're screen scraping.

 *Longer answer*:

+I have been writing network screen scraping scripts for two decades; over time, I have accumulated some opinions about how things should be done.

-There are several similar Python command / response libraries... some even have a battery of vendor-specific plugins.
+As of this writing, there are several similar Python command / response libraries... some even have a battery of vendor-specific plugins.
 The obvious question is why I think another library is required.
+Am I merely guilty of the `not invented here`_ syndrome?

+I hope not.

 1. The popular Python libraries with vendor-specific CLI drivers are pointlessly finicky and sometimes don't even work for all permutations from that vendor.
-I'm tired of working around quirky libraries.
+All credit to the tireless souls who write and maintain them, but I'm tired of hacking around quirks in libraries; I just want to get work done.

-2. Many of the existing libraries drive SSH sessions slowly because they use pure-python SSH (i.e. paramiko)
+2. Many of the existing libraries drive SSH sessions slowly because they use paramiko_ (pure-python SSH)

+3. Unit tests should stand alone without needing a real network to test them on.
+This isn't easy when it comes to testing screen scraping, but `Samuel Abel's`_ `exscript tests`_ are a good example of one way you can do this well.
+I leveraged his ideas in clijockey_

 Goals
 -----